Amber has written about fashion, beauty, and skin care for several years.

-Having a modern living room that belongs in the centerfold of a magazine can leave homeowners feeling anything but cozy.
+Having a modern living room that belongs in a magazine can leave homeowners feeling anything but cozy.
 It may have seemed like a good idea at first, but most homeowners wind up wanting to add a little bit of energy to their homes after a few colorless months.

 These eight awesome ideas can add more energy and color to those cold, modern living rooms.

 Remember, any accent color will look great with both white and black.

 2. Create an Accent Wall

-An accent wall is the perfect thing to add some color and personality.
+An accent wall is perfect to add some color and personality.
 For those who don’t know, an accent wall is one feature wall that is usually a different color.
 Go with a color that will stand out and grab a person’s attention when they walk through the doorway, like cyan or a gorgeous olive green.

 Painting is just the first step for creating an accent wall.
 This wall should feature beautiful artwork, shelves with vases or at least a few family photos on them.
 It should be enough to give an area that wow factor all on its own.

 Plants are a great way to make a living space feel cozy.
 Pick up a few gorgeous flowers to give a modern living room some color.
 If you can’t seem to keep a plant alive, stop by the florist to ask them what plants are low maintenance.
 If that’s not going to work, check out some plastic options you just have to dust.

 Fake flowers have a bad reputation for looking fake and tacky, but the market is changing.
 There are fake flowers that look as real as the ones in your neighbor's garden.

-Rugs add some color and texture to a living room to give it a lived-in feel instead of making guests feel like they just set foot in a doctor’s office.
+Rugs add color and texture to a living room to give it a lived-in feel instead of making guests feel like they just set foot in a doctor’s office.